Game providers

 Progressive blackjack

-This is a blackjack game with an added side bet where players can win a progressive jackpot if they hit certain hands, like four Aces.
+This is a blackjack game with an added side bet where players can play a progressive jackpot if they hit certain hands, like four Aces.
 Progressive blackjack follows standard rules but with the twist of potentially winning a large prize based on a small side wager.
-The jackpot amount grows over time until a player wins.

 Strategies to play blackjack